f-ocal/phase-0/week-4/reflect_4_7.md

 ### How does Ruby know what to return in a method?

 ### What does it mean to iterate (or loop) over arrays or hashes?
+Iterating over an array means that the pointer is going over each element of the array and executing the program on each of them.
+The program could be making simple math operation or printing out the value of the element.

 ### What new Ruby methods did you learn about in this challenge?